 This post has been sponsored by Barlean’s.
 I have received compensation including free products for this post.
 All thoughts and recipes are mine.

 This week I have joined over 40 other bloggers for #RecipeMakeover.
 We will each be remaking some of our favorite recipes to make them healthier.
-Be sure to keep scrolling after the Lemon Bundt Cake recipe to see what some of the others have made.
+Here’s today’s selection of recipes:

 Barlean’s Butter Flavored Coconut Oil

-I used it for this recipe, just like I did for the Red Velvet Bundt Cake I made for Choctoberfest.
-I think it gives the perfect buttery flavor without making the cake dense and heavy as many bundt cakes can be.
+It gave this cake and the Red Velvet Bundt Cake I made for Choctoberfest the perfect buttery flavor without making the cake dense and heavy as many Bundt cakes can be.

 Lemon Bundt Cake

 Besides using the butter flavored coconut oil, I lightened this up with Greek yogurt and sugar/sucralose blend for baking.
 The glaze soaks in and I thought it was delightful without icing, but you could add it or some sifted powdered sugar on top right before serving.

 - 1/2 teaspoon baking soda

 - 3 tablespoons lemon juice